FooFooCuddleBuns/Testing/README.md

 # Testing
-Discord Testing
+Discord Testing/
-IDk what im doing
+what the fuck am i doing